HabanaAI/Model-References/PyTorch/nlp/DeepSpeedExamples/Megatron-DeepSpeed/README.md

 ## Changelog
-### 1.11.0
+### 1.12.0
- - Updated the recommended 3D-parallelism configuration for LLaMA.
+ - Updated the recommended 3D-parallelism configuration for BLOOM & LLaMA.
 ### 1.10.0
  - Updated the recommended 3D-parallelism configuration for BLOOM.
  - Added support for LLaMA.